CVPIA-OSC/DSMhabitat/data-raw/README.md

 ## Data Source

 Format data source as "Creator YYYY" or "Creator YYYY (pgs x-y)" this text should be linked to pdf of documentation stored on s3
+* Check that current data source is correct.
+Try and find actual data to confirm.

 ### Instructions for when the data *source* is modified
 1. Upload available data source documentation (in pdf) to the AWS s3 bucket named [“cvpiahabitat-r-package/cvpia-sit-model-inputs”](https://s3.console.aws.amazon.com/s3/buckets/cvpiahabitat-r-package/cvpia-sit-model-inputs/?region=us-west-2&tab=overview) and confirm that the permission level is set to public read access and storage class is "Standard-IA" (long-lived, infrequently accessed data)
 2. Click on the document in AWS and copy paste the link provided into the respective Rmd file under the "Data Source" section (add pages numbers where data are located) **and** within the modeling description  if applicable

 ## Modeling Description

 Collaborate with Mark Tompkins to write modeling description including the following types of information:

 * what type of modeling was done
 * what software was used
 * how/where/when the data were collected
 * who collected it
 * etc.

+## Code

+* Check that file being read is appropriately described in data source description.
+* All data should be in WUA (square_ft/1000 ft).
+Confirm that we made the appropriate conversions.

 ## Tables
 Include a table of spawning and instream rearing data.
 If there are many species/lifestage combinations, consider splitting these tables up to make the width more manageable.
+(Recommendation: max 11 columns)

 Include a table of floodplain habitat data
 For each table, include a caption with the header descriptions.
 Use the names listed below.

 **Table Header Naming Conventions**

 * flow_cfs: flow in cubic feet per second
 * watershed: section of stream modeled for CVPIA SDM
 * FR_spawn + (_wua or _sqm): Fall Run Chinook Spawning Weighted Usable Area or Square Meters